-In terms of the design, there are also some technical limitations to keep in the back of your mind; e.g. when designing typography around imagery, it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts.
+In terms of the design, there are also some technical limitations to keep in the back of your mind.
+For example, when designing typography around imagery, it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts.
 So, as a designer it is important to develop a ‘stramien’, which is a design pattern or set of design rules for the template that would accommodate all possible options.

 How do you approach a creative concept from a template-thinking perspective?

-As a team, we first start with the brief, looking at the references and getting a feel of the design, what needs to be dynamic, and what kind of decisions need to be made for the dynamic elements.
-We think about how texts will align, shift with other elements, the scale, etc.
+As a team, we first start with the brief, looking at the references and getting a feel of the design, what needs to be dynamic and what kind of decisions need to be made for the dynamic elements.
+We think about how texts will align or shift with other elements, the scale, etc.

 We then create various examples of extreme dynamic elements to see how the design holds up.
 In other words: we test the template.

 What are some of the challenges involved in putting creative concepts into a template that works and remains visually stunning?

 When the design process is done and approved, with all references and examples on the various dynamic options, the next challenge is to actually build the template exactly as it was envisioned.